Slinet6056/archpkg-build/README.md

 - Ensure that your repository contains subdirectories named after each `package_name` within the `pkgs_path` (default: ".").
 Each subdirectory should contain the necessary `PKGBUILD` file.
 - The GPG private key and passphrase should be stored as secrets in your GitHub repository.
 - When updating a repository, the `repo_path` will be automatically created if it doesn't exist.
+- Automatic repository update may cause conflicts when using matrix strategy.

 ## License